 - Try to keep your resume short and sweet.
 They should be no more than a single page.
 If any other information about your previous experience is necessary, a hiring manager will request it later.

-If all goes well with reviewing your resume, you will be offered an interview.
-The exact interview structure may vary in some ways depending on the internship program or role.
-However, they all follow a similar format.
+After reviewing your resume, you will be offered an interview if all goes well.
+The exact interview structure may vary depending on the internship program or role.
+However, all follow a similar format.

 You may or may not need to go through each of these steps, but many Google interviews consist of the following hiring processes:

-Online assessments: If your resume generated some attention, chances are you will be asked to complete an online assessment before moving forward.
+Online assessments: If your resume generated some attention, you would be asked to complete an online assessment before moving forward.
 These assessments will be specific to the internship role.

 Phone Interviews or Virtual Chats: The next step in the hiring process is a series of phone interviews.
-Internship interviews, especially, may involve several phone interviews.
-These conversations may involve all sorts of interview questions, whether behavioral, technical or otherwise.
+Internship interviews may involve several phone interviews.
+These conversations may include interview questions, whether behavioral, technical or otherwise.

 Project work: Sometimes, potential Googlers will be asked to complete a small project pertinent to the role before their interviews.
 When it comes to internship interviews, however, if project work like this is requested, chances are it will consist of a series of questions to answer before your interviews.